anishst/anishsebastian.github.io/index.md

 - Expert in implementing automation architecture using Python, PyTest, Java, JUnit, Selenium WebDriver, Jenkins
 - Created **Docker files** and built different containers needed for testing using Docker file generated images
 - Used **Docker Compose** YAML files to bring up Selenium Standalone/Grid related containers for running framework test scripts
-- Experience in writing Groovy Scripts for Jenkins pipeline job
-- Used **Groovy scripts** for CI/CD **pipeline builds**, and actively involved in the entire Pipeline setups and Jenkins configurations
+- Used **Groovy scripts** for CI/CD **pipeline builds**, and authored  **Jenkinsfile** to control entire Pipeline setup via SCM
 - Provide demo to team on CI/CD pipeline and its features
-- Experienced in working with version control systems like GIT and used Source code management client tools like GitBash, GitHub, Git Lab.
+- Experienced in working with version control systems: Git/GitHub
+- Used jenkins **embeddable build plugin** icons to show build status in Github repo

 ## Web Related